-It’s common, but not always fair, for companies to ask employees to pay work expenses upfront and get reimbursed later, says Alison Green, a former manager who runs the work advice site Ask a Manager.
+It’s common, but not always fair, for companies to ask employees to pay work expenses upfront and get reimbursed later, said Alison Green, a former manager who runs the work advice site Ask a Manager.

 Green has fielded questions from employees who aren’t too happy about the practice.
 For example, one reader wrote that her slow-to-reimburse employer wanted her to front $1,000 to attend a mandatory conference, which would cause a financial hardship.

-Before you ever buy even a coffee for a client with your own card or cash, get clear on your company’s policy about work expense reimbursement, says Jim Angleton, president of AEGIS FinServ, an issuer of business credit and debit cards.
+First, get clear about the reimbursement policyBefore you buy even a coffee for a client with your own card or cash, get clear on your company’s policy about work expense reimbursement, says Jim Angleton, president of AEGIS FinServ Corp, an issuer of business credit and debit cards.

 Some employees love the rewards …

 In general, though, using your own card for business expenses might work fine if your financial situation is good, said David Weliver, founding editor of the personal finance site Money Under 30.
 “For someone with a healthy credit line and a couple of credit cards, it’s not a problem,” he said.

 In fact, some employees love racking up the extra miles or points on their rewards cards, Green says.
 For example, San Diego resident Kerri Gois works in marketing for an Internet search company and attends about one conference a month in various U.S. cities.
 She pays for her travel with a cash back rewards card that she also uses for personal spending to maximize rewards, which she collects as a statement credit.

 “It’s free money toward my balance,” she said.